A short history of the search for perpetual motion.

 Naturally, Bessler was suspected of fraud in this matter.
 Unsubstantiated stories circulated that a servant had signed an oath that in an adjoining room she had turned crank to keep the wheel in motion.
-This raises the obvious question of why other observers had not checked the adjoining room, for it might have had more than just a hand crankmechanisms that might not have been noticed or understood by a housemaid but might have meant a lot to 's Gravensande, had he seen them.
+This raises the obvious question of why s' Gravensande had not checked the adjoining room, for it might have had more than just a hand crankmechanisms that might not have been noticed or understood by a housemaid but might have meant a lot to 's Gravensande, had he seen them.
 Such allegations caused Bessler to construct his most impressive machine in the center of a room, well removed from walls, to allay any suspicions.
 It's difficult, if not impossible, to judge the credibility of the details of such charges this long after the fact.
 It is equally impossible to judge the accuracy and credibility of observers who enthusiastically accepted the demonstrations as proof of perpetual motion.
-There's no good reason to doubt that deception was involved in all his demonstrations, but exactly how it was accomplished in each case can be no more than speculation.
+There's no good reason to doubt that deception was involved in all Bessler's demonstrations, but exactly how it was accomplished in each case can be no more than speculation.
 Remember also that these devices were made in at least four different sizes and were demonstrated in different places and under different circumstances.
-While many external construction features are alike in these, we have no assurance that the wheel's interior mechanisms were the same in all cases.
+While many external construction features are alike in these, we have no assurance that their interior mechanisms were the same in all cases.
 Deception may well have taken different forms as circumstances changed.

 It's not difficult to postulate many ways that the public demonstrations of the wheels could have been accomplished, for they were of short duration (typically no more than a half hour) and did not require large energy output.
 In these cases the wheel was observed in motion throughout a brief demonstration, then it was braked to a stop.
 It was then restarted for another demonstration, and sometimes the wheel was lifted off its supports and replaced, or placed on another set of supports.
 Once a cylindrical lead weight was removed for examination from within the wheel and then replaced by Bessler.
 Accounts say it was estimated to weigh 4 pounds, but do not say whether anyone but Bessler handled it, nor do they say that anyone independently weighed it.

 The most widely documented and discussed demonstration was that in which the running wheel was placed in a castle room, the room completely sealed, guarded, and opened after 10 days, to find the wheel still running.
 The room was closed again, and opened after 43 days, when the wheel was again found running.
 Most people supposed it had been running continually for 53 daysnearly two months.
-During the times that all doors and windows to the room where closed and sealed.
+During this time all doors and windows to the room where closed and sealed.
 The stone walls were a foot thick.
 No one had any way to verify that the wheel was actually turning during the entire time.
 The wheel might easily have been caused to stop after the room was sealed, and started again just before the room was opened.
 Also, there's no assurance that this wheel was of the same internal construction as the wheels that had been used in other, more public, demonstrations.
 Rather than being a convincing experiment, this raises suspicion that Bessler was engaging in deception of the kind used by stage magicians.
 The magic occurs out of sight, to hide the secret.
 And there's no rational reason for anything to happen out of sight in this case.

 What is really amazing is how many people today still think Bessler's machines may actually have been honest and that they were genuine perpetual motion.
 Many words have been devoted to Bessler apologetics, often exhibiting ingenuity at rationalization every bit as inventive as Bessler himself.